kanzelm3/angular-video-bg/bower_components/angular-video-bg/README.md

 ## Inline Options

-There are a number of options that be configured inline with attributes.
-Here are a few:
+There are a number of options that be configured inline with attributes:

 | Option               | Default             | Description                                                                                 |
 | -------------------- | ------------------- | ------------------------------------------------------------------------------------------- |